NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Introduction

-Recent advances in controllable generative models have shown remarkable success in synthesizing high-fidelity images conditioned on semantic inputs~\citep{flux2024,Tan_2025_ICCV}.
+Recent advances in conditional generative models have shown remarkable success in synthesizing high-fidelity images conditioned on semantic inputs such as text prompts~\citep{flux2024,Tan_2025_ICCV}.
 Prior studies~\citep{wang2024enhancing,liu2025imageflownet,wu2025early,chen2026learning} have explored generative models for disease progression prediction and reported promising results, offering a new avenue for achieving early diagnosis.
 However, clinical prognosis requires a level of precision beyond broad semantic conditioning~\citep{TangICCV2025TULIP,liu-etal-2025-medebench}.
-Specifically, accurate lung nodule progression prediction demands fine-grained control over both nodule- and patient-specific factors, ensuring that generated outcomes adhere to clinical attributes rather than loosely defined semantics.
+Specifically, accurate lung nodule progression prediction demands fine-grained control over both nodule- and patient-specific factors, ensuring that generated outcomes adhere to clinical biomarkers rather than loosely related semantics. \paragraph{Our Contributions.} In this study, we propose \textbf{N}odule-\textbf{A}ligned \textbf{M}ultimodal (Latent) \textbf{D}iffusion (\textbf{\textit{NAMD}}) to model lung cancer progression by generating follow-up nodule images from baseline LDCT scans with quantitative nodule biomarkers and patients' Electronic Health Records (EHR), focusing on a fine-grained, controllable multimodal conditioning mechanism.
+The main contributions of this work are summarized as follows: